Jamar Enzor

-Jamar Rondell Enzor (born December 28, 1981) is an American former professional football linebacker who played one season in the National Football League (NFL) for the New York Jets.
-He played college football at Cincinnati and was signed as an undrafted free agent in by the Jacksonville Jaguars.
+Jamar Rondell Enzor (born December 28, 1981) is an American former professional football player who was a linebacker for one season in the National Football League (NFL) with the New York Jets.
+He played college football for the Cincinnati Bearcats and was signed as an undrafted free agent in by the Jacksonville Jaguars.
 Enzor also spent time with the Rhein Fire and Baltimore Ravens.

 Early life and education

 Enzor was born on December 28, 1981, in Tallahassee, Florida.
 He attended Havana Northside High School, where he competed in football and basketball before graduating in 2000.
 After graduating, he accepted a scholarship offer from the University of Cincinnati.
 He spent his first season there as a redshirt, but played on the varsity team in the following four seasons.
 In 2003, he led Cincinnati with 137 tackles and was named team MVP, as well as All-Conference.
 He graduated in 2005 with a degree in criminal justice.